Culinary School Pros and Cons: How to Decide If It’s For You

 When working in a professional kitchen, your job is to execute the prep or cooking necessary to serve that predetermined menu to customers.
 While you may learn those 10 or 20 dishes quickly, your opportunity to learn more varied techniques can be limited.

 A good culinary school curriculum is one that builds on itself, scaffolding your knowledge day by day.
-Since earning a culinary degree isn’t tied to any specific menu, students get to explore a wider variety of skills, from basic knife skills and sanitation methods to more complex world cuisines and advanced cooking techniques — all in 30 to 60 weeks!
+Since earning a culinary degree or diploma isn’t tied to any specific menu, students get to explore a wider variety of skills, from basic knife skills and sanitation methods to more complex world cuisines and cooking techniques.
+At Escoffier this is done in 30-84 weeks, depending on the program selected.

 Speed is vital in a professional kitchen.
 This means that some cooks may learn to take shortcuts to move more quickly.

-These shortcuts could include rushing through inventory, estimating weights instead of using a scale, or turning up the temperature on the oven.
-And the result can be wasted product, sub-standard food, or a sloppy workstation.
+These shortcuts might include rushing through inventory, estimating weights instead of using a scale, or turning up the temperature on the oven.
+And the result can be wasted ingredients, sub-standard food, or a sloppy workstation.

 In culinary school, students are expected to develop good habits and discipline from the beginning.
 They must arrive on time, in a clean uniform, ready to work.
 Organization and cleanliness are paramount in a successful cook, which is why starting with good habits is so important.